buffalopopsolana-cloud/-BUFF./README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

 ## ❤️ Support This Project
-If you find this template useful, consider donating to help maintain and improve it:
+consider donating to help maintain and improve it:

-Solana Wallet Address:
+Founders Solana Wallet Address:

-`665NQSovQNvT5k7wYVx5WZATQyoMqjhC8JWWmPTsSeq2`
+`8B2eFjFFWiiquE3paXppwRtnswBEE8J9dU17jPfJZvJr`
 Any contributions are greatly appreciated! 🙏